Skip to content

 By creating an account you represent and warrant that all of the above conditions are met.
 We reserve the right to verify eligibility at any time and to suspend or terminate accounts where eligibility requirements are not satisfied.

 Reluv currently supports private individuals only.
 Business, commercial, wholesale, dropshipping, and company seller accounts are not permitted at this time.
-You may sell only your own personal pre-owned items and not in the course of a business, trade, or profession.
+You may sell only your own personal items — pre-owned in the case of fashion, homeware and toys, and (for Beauty & Cosmetics) new, unused and sealed as set out in Section 8.
+In every category the item must be genuinely your own to sell — for example something pre-loved, an unwanted gift, a duplicate, or something you bought and no longer want — and not sold in the course of a business, trade or profession.
+Buying new stock in order to resell it is business selling and is not permitted, whatever the category.
 We reserve the right to suspend or terminate any account we reasonably believe is being used for business selling.

 03 —Seller obligations